bcbio/bcbio-nextgen/docs/contents/parallel.rst

 - ``-r conmem=4`` -- Specify the memory for the controller process, in Gb.
 This currently applies to SLURM processing and defaults to 4Gb.

+- ``-r minconcores=2`` -- The minimum number of cores to use for the controller process.
+The controller one works on a single core but this can help in queues where you can only specify multicore jobs.

 - ``-r mincores=16`` -- Specify the minimum number of cores to batch together for parallel single core processes like variant calling.
 This will run multiple processes together under a single submission to allow sharing of